oddbird/oddsite/content/2016/12/16/server-side-rendering-spa.rst

 What other potential duplication can we remove?
 How about API logic?

-There are two plausible approaches: first, we could make distinct business logic, and then put an API wrapper around that, which can handle content-type negotiation, authentication, whatever else.
-Second, we can just fake out calls to the API on the server.
+There are two plausible approaches:

+1. We could make distinct business logic, and then put an API wrapper around that, which can handle content-type negotiation, authentication, whatever else.
+2. We can just fake out calls to the API on the server.

 The first clearly has the ring of morality to it, but the second is what we've opted to do, and I'll explain why.

 The first approach turns out to have some problems.
 First, and most practically, we're making our API using `Django REST Framework